 Information Discovery, so users and tools can retrieve a real-time view of the actual capabilities of the infrastructure.

 VM Image catalogue and replication.
-EGI AppDB provides a catalogue of Virtual Machine Images that encapsulate software appliances relevant for a given community.
+The EGI AppDB provides a catalogue of Virtual Machine Images that encapsulate software appliances relevant for a given community.
 These images are automatically replicated to the local catalogues of the CMFs supporting the community.

 Availability Monitoring, to collect availability and reliability statistics about the providers that can be used to monitor SLAs and OLAs agreed with user communities and resource providers.